Smart-Industrial-Concept/OPCUA2OWL-Transformer/README.md

 # OPCUA2OWL Transformer
-Transforms OPC UA information models from a server and transforms it into OWL2 full
+Reads OPC UA information models from a server and transforms it into OWL2 full